 GINI Coefficient: Is used as a measure of the distribution of income across a group of people.
-The number can range between 0 and 1.0 where "0" represents a perfectly equitable distribution and "1" a completely inequitable distribution.
-The GINI Coefficient of GSDM is 0.64, which is equal to the National and Provincial figures and varies to that of Ehlanzeni (0.65) and Nkangala (0.62) District Municipalities respectively.
+The number can range between 0 and 1 where "0" represents a perfectly equitable distribution and "1" a completely inequitable distribution.
+The GINI Coefficient of GSDM is 0.68, which is equal to the National and Provincial figures and varies to that of Ehlanzeni (0.65) and Nkangala (0.62) District Municipalities respectively.
 The net effect is that the gap between the higher income earners and the lower income earners has grown and this exhibits characteristics of an emerging market driven economy.
+The inequitable distribution of income is the same with all the local municipalities of GSDM wherein they are above 0.62.
+In terms of Table below, most Gert Sibande local municipalities have relatively high Gini coefficient or high levels of income inequality.
+While the levels of inequality are broadly characteristic of the broader South Africa, the fact that they have continued to increase since 1996 and remain above the national level is a cause for great concern.